-This course will require students to work in teams on various (student and teacher) directed engineering projects.
+Is a CCP course at the University of Cincinnati that introduces students to fundamental engineering design concepts, emphasizing creativity, problem-solving methodologies, and teamwork through hands-on projects, while also exposing them to various engineering disciplines and relevant societal issues; it focuses on developing skills in design thinking, project management, communication, and utilizing modern engineering tools like CAD software.
+Additionally, this course will require students to work in teams on various (student and teacher) directed engineering projects.
 Students will apply and further develop the skills they have learned in prerequisite engineering classes as well as learn new skills to further their understanding of the Engineering Design Process.
 Students will use various resources and skills such as Vex Robotics, Arduino boards, Autodesk Inventor (or comparable 3D modeling software), various programming languages, documentations, communication and presentation skills, 3D printing and CNC machining to resolve real world problems.